 - Quantum theory of the electromagnetic field.
 Quantum mechanics of (wave mechanics) of charged particles or systems of many particles.
 (1927 and following years) - 3) Quantum field theory.
 Quantum electrodynamics.
-(1940 and foll.) - 4) Quantum theory of condensed matter. (since 1940 to today)
+(1940 and foll.) - 4) Quantum theory of condensed matter.
+(1940 today)